adazzle/react-data-grid/README.md

 }
 ```

 Grid can be sorted on multiple columns using `ctrl (command) + click`.
-To disable multiple sorting, change the `onSortColumnsChange` function to
+To disable multiple column sorting, change the `onSortColumnsChange` function to

 ```tsx
 onSortColumnsChange(sortColumns: SortColumn[]) {